NCEAS/eml/docs/eml-semantic-annotations-primer.md

 #### Example 1: Top-level resource annotation (dataset)

+In the following dataset annotation, the semantic statement can be read as "the dataset with the id 'dataset-01' is about grassland biome(s)".

-In the following dataset annotation, the *subject* of the semantic statement is the `dataset` element containing the `id` attribute value `"dataset-01"`.
-The predicate-- "http://purl.obolibrary.org/obo/IAO_0000136", is an *object property* explicating the relationship of the subject to the object, using a term from the Information Artifact Ontology, IAO (http://www.obofoundry.org/ontology/iao.html).
+- the *subject* of the semantic statement is the `dataset` element containing  the `id` attribute value `"dataset-01"`
+- the `annotation` itself has 2 parts:
+    - `propertyURI` is 'http://purl.obolibrary.org/obo/IAO_0000136', and explicates the relationship, using a term from the [Information Artifact Ontology, IAO](#iao).,
-Finally, the *object* (value) in the semantic statement is "http://purl.obolibrary.org/obo/ENVO_01000177", which resolves to the "grassland biome" term in the EnvO ontology (http://www.obofoundry.org/ontology/envo.html).
+    -  `valueURI` is 'http://purl.obolibrary.org/obo/ENVO_01000177', which resolves to the "grassland biome" term in the [EnvO ontology](#envo) .

-Taken together, the semantic statement can be read as "the dataset with the id 'dataset-01' is about grassland biome(s)".

 ```xml